Bandwidth/bandwidth.github.io/numbers/callbacks/portoutValidation.md

 * If the returned field/fields was/were not provided in the original request then that indicates that the field was missing from the request and should be provided
 * If the returned field/fields was/were different than provided then that indicates an error in the requesting information
 * For the port-out to be considered valid all telephone numbers in the request should be returned - If one telephone number is invalid then the request fails.
+* Failure to return a valid response will be considered an **approval of the port-out request**.
+* Failure to return any response will be considered an **approval of the port-out request.**

 | Code | Meaning                                                     | Disposition                 |
 |:-----|:------------------------------------------------------------|:----------------------------|